Already seconds ahead, anticipating what’s going to happen next, small beams radiate from the suit, the Exo utters, “how the fuck…”

 “Oh… Well, that’s what I’m here for – if you had any information on her… What else can I know about her – who is she, where did she come from?
 She knew Andre, that much I know…”

-In a way, Andre’s coming back home… “What is her experience of power?”
+In a way, Andre’s coming back home… “So, what is her experience of power?”

 “Completely unrelated to Andre or us.
 Have you heard of The Red Flag Group?”